 - Shaking and cramping muscles

-- Feeling like a hammer is hanging over the head and bad things are going to happen.
+- Generalized anxiety – feeling like a hammer is hanging over your head and bad things are going to happen

 - Intense cravings to get relief